India Open 2023: Dates, Schedule And Players To Watch

 8. Thom Gicquel/Delphine Delrue – France

-There is a significant number of Malaysian players who are participating in the tournament.
+There is a significant number of Thai players who are participating in the tournament.
 Here is a list of everyone you should be cheering for:

 View this post on Instagram

-India Open 2023 will be live-streamed Badminton World Federation’s official YouTube channel BWF TV.
+India Open 2023 will be live-streamed on Badminton World Federation’s official YouTube channel BWF TV.

 Frequently Asked Questions (FAQs)